 I remember sitting in the bathroom looking at that dollar store test….. positive!
 My hopes and dreams were coming true!
 I wanted this baby so much.
 We had tried for so long, and to find out during the holiday season what a joy!

 I knew I should wait a little while to tell people, but of course I told my husband and my mom.
 I also told a close co-worker of mine who was also trying to conceive.

 A few weeks later, signs of miscarriage were present.
 I researched it til I’d scoured every corner of the world.
 Chances were, I was losing this baby.
 I didn’t want to believe it.
 I justified my symptoms.

 The doctor ran some tests but was honest this was not looking hopeful.
 I was pretty devastated.
-The doctor asked me to return for the test results in the office, and he told me on my way out- “you never know, maybe we’ll get good news for Christmas.”
+He asked me to return for the test results in the office, and he told me on my way out, “You never know, maybe we’ll get good news for Christmas.”

 I hoped in this, but knew my chances were slim.

-When I returned for the results, the doctor let me know I was indeed, having a miscarriage.
+When I returned for the results, the doctor let me know that I was indeed having an early miscarriage.

 The next few days I had to go to work.
 I remember the agony of the painful secret I was keeping.
 As I smiled at co-workers and patients, I was literally losing my baby.

-At family Christmas celebrations, I was still in the actual process of miscarriage, and yet nobody knew.
-I remember smiling at them, wishing a merry Christmas, and attempting to laugh with them, as my heart was breaking inside.
-The innocent teasings about “when are you two going to start having kids- your turn!” were almost more than I could bear!
+At family Christmas celebrations, I was still in the actual process of miscarriage and yet nobody knew.
+I remember smiling and wishing a Merry Christmas, and attempting to laugh with them as my heart was breaking inside.
+The innocent teasings about “When are you two going to start having kids?
+It’s your turn!” were almost more than I could bear!

 On Christmas Eve, we attended Church as we usually do.
 We picked a spot in the back.
 My choice.
 I wasn’t in a cheerful, sitting in the front kind of mood.
 I was too sad.